-Write down questions to ask your doctor.
+- Write down questions to ask your health care team.

-What is likely causing my symptoms?
+- What is the likely cause of my symptoms?

-Are there any other possible causes?
+- Are there any other possible causes?

-What tests do I need?
+- What tests do I need?

-What treatment approach do you recommend?
+- What treatment do you recommend?

-Will I need surgery?
+- Will I need surgery?
 If so, what surgeon do you recommend for aortic valve surgery?

-I have other health conditions.
+- I have other health conditions.
 How can I best manage them together?

-Are there restrictions I need to follow?
+- Are there restrictions I need to follow?

-Should I see a specialist?
+- Should I see a specialist?

-Don't hesitate to ask other questions, as well.
+Don't hesitate to ask any other questions.

 What to expect from your doctor

-When did your symptoms begin?
+- When did your symptoms begin?

-How severe are your symptoms?
+- How bad are your symptoms?

-What, if anything, seems to improve your symptoms?
+- What, if anything, seems to improve your symptoms?